Himalayan Mountaineering Institute Darjeeling

 Here are some of the main courses:

-• 28-day Basic Mountaineering Course that includes acclimatization, theoretical training, trekking to approach the base camp, field training above the base camp etc. Tee base camp of HMI is at Chaurikhang in West Sikkim at an altitude of 14,600ft.
+28-day Basic Mountaineering Course that includes acclimatization, theoretical training, trekking to approach the base camp, field training above the base camp etc. Tee base camp of HMI is at Chaurikhang in West Sikkim at an altitude of 14,600ft.
 This is where the field training takes place.

-• 28-day Advance Mountaineering Course where one learns advanced mountaineering techniques and participate in planned expeditions, rescue operations and more.
+28-day Advance Mountaineering Course where one learns advanced mountaineering techniques and participate in planned expeditions, rescue operations and more.
 The trainees return as complete mountaineers.
 This course can be undertaken only by those who have secured Grade 'A' in the Basic Mountaineering course from HMI.

-• Adventure Courses that are designed like outbound programs including rock climbing, camping, trekking and watersports.
+Adventure Courses that are designed like outbound programs including rock climbing, camping, trekking and watersports.

-• There are courses conducted for the visually impaired and includes rock crafts, trekking at high altitude etc.
+There are courses conducted for the visually impaired and includes rock crafts, trekking at high altitude etc.

 The institute is well equipped with many facilities both indoor and outdoor.
 There is a large auditorium called the Jayal Hall named after the first Principal of the institute.
 It can house 150 students.
 The auditorium is used for demos, lectures and screening mountaineering films.
 There is also a well stocked library at the premises that has over 250 valuable books on mountaineering and various other subjects including the flora & fauna, exploration, travel etc.

 There is a 50-foot by 20-foot sports climbing wall which is of international standard.
 There is also an indoor climbing wall and well laid out obstacle training area.
-The institute also uses the nearby Tenzing Rock and Gombu Rock on the Lebong Cart Road for practical training of rock climbing.
+The institute also uses the nearby

-Watch the video of HMI compound
+Watch the Short Video of HMI

 The HMI Museum